All Episodes

 There could be an earthquake here.

-And I think it's it's reassuring that the public knows that there are still search and rescue teams here.
+And I think it's reassuring that the public knows that there are still search and rescue teams here.

 We only sent one.